gimli-org/gimli/doc/dev.rst

 PyGIMLi's documentation is built on sphinx.
 If you would like to contribute to the documentation of functions that you have been using and/or have added.
 Please follow these steps:

-1. Clone the latest pygimli and checkout the dev branch as in "Contributing to Code" step 1 and 2 and navigate to the *doc* directory.
+1. Clone the latest pygimli and checkout the dev branch as shown in "Contributing to Code" and navigate to the *doc* directory.

-2. If you do not have local pgcore, create an environment called *pgdev* that installs pgcore and activate it:
+2. If you do not have pgcore installed, create an environment called *pgdev* that installs pgcore and activate it:

 .. code-block:: bash